|

 You will most likely be using the GNU C compiler, gcc in

-environments will have the cc variable set which is much
+environments will have the CC variable set which tends to

 A superficial look at compiling would entail: gcc file.c